 Ten guys run out of the apartment, grabbing sticks and pipes stacked by the door.
 Thirty seconds later we burst into the squat.
 One guy sits by the bed where a skinny kid lies tied and gagged.
 The gangster reaches for a gun on a table, but Mike #1 hits him with his bat.
 He flies across the room, collapsing against the wall.
 I grab the gun while Pete unties Tito.
 We make the rescue in under two minutes.
-From the cries and curses in the street, I know the two gangs were going at it.
+From the cries and curses in the street, I know the two gangs are going at it.
 The two Mikes say they are going out front to get in some action.
 Pete and I hustle Tito down the back stairs.
-We soon are running down an alley, away from the gang fight and toward the IRT stop.
+We are soon running down an alley, away from the gang fight and toward the IRT stop.

 I want to go back to the fight once we get Tito to the IRT, “Let’s go back and help Joey”